Global Resettlement Regimes: Ambivalent Lessons learned from the Postwar (1945-1951)

 Objectives

-1. Analyzing the role of international organizations and experts linked with the United Nations system (UNRRA and IRO) in formulating policies that had a global impact.
+1. Analysing the role of international organizations and experts linked with the United Nations system (UNRRA and IRO) in formulating policies that had a global impact.

-2. Analyzing the interactions of this global resettlement regime with national policies and regional/local experts.
+2. Analysing the interactions of this global resettlement regime with national policies and regional/local experts.

-3. Analyzing the movements of refugees across national borders and continents, and the role of communities in reshaping refugee lives.
+3. Analysing the movements of refugees across national borders and continents, and the role of communities in reshaping refugee lives.

 4. Focusing on select biographical and intellectual archives and experiences.